 But two years ago, he spotted a newspaper story about a group of Latino parents boycotting their children’s Los Angeles school because the alty software for financial institutions.
 The business does $30 million a year in sales.

 “I never dreamed I’d be doing this,” he says by phone from his Palo Alto home, a mansion reportedly nearly bare of furniture but for a corner room in which he conducts his business.
-That business, for now,
+That business, for now, is education politics.

 “I’m unofficially on leave from my company.”